WICG/nav-speculation/fetch.md

-While the example above looks reasonable, if we cap the referrer policy of the prerender request to `strict-origin-when-cross-origin` while not capping the referrer policy of the navigation request that takes place when clicking on the anchor element we, the navigation request will not match the prerender, resulting in wasted bytes and likely causing developer confusion.
+While the example above looks reasonable, if we cap the referrer policy of the prerender request to `strict-origin-when-cross-origin` while not capping the referrer policy of the navigation request that takes place when clicking on the anchor element, the navigation request will not match the prerender, resulting in wasted bytes and likely causing developer confusion.

 ## Using a privacy-preserving proxy